klev-dev/klev-blog/0003_github.md

 Webhooks
 ========

-klev has support for ingesting via webhooks.
+klev has support for ingesting via webhooks, also called `ingress-webhooks`.
 We support Slack, Stripe, and since recently GitHub.

-You configure a webhook with provider, secret and a target log.
+You configure an ingress webhook with a provider, secret and target log.
 Once klev receives the http call, it will validate it, and then push a new message on the target log with the webhook payload as a value.

 GitHub Webhooks
 ---------------

-Let's try to add a GitHub webhook.
+Let's try to add a GitHub ingress webhook.
 We'll need to first configure klev, then add a webhook to GitHub, and finally see the payloads in klev.

 klev configuration
 ------------------